dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_stock_selling.rst

 ===========================================

-This example finds a stock-selling strategy for a simplified market model to demonstrate using Leap's hybrid :term:`CQM` solver on a constrained problem with integer and binary variables.
+This example finds a stock-selling strategy for a simplified market model to demonstrate using a `Leap <https://cloud.dwavesys.com/leap/>`_ hybrid :term:`CQM` solver on a constrained problem with integer and binary variables.

-In this very simple market, you have some number of shares that you want to sell in daily parcels over a particular interval of days.
-Each sale of shares increases the price of the stock,
+In this very simple market, you have some number of shares that you want to sell in daily blocks over a defined interval of days.
+Each sale of shares affects the market price of the stock,

 .. math::